-NURS 6020 - Societal Transitions Seminar (1-3-2)
+NURS 6020 - Societal Transitions Seminar (2-0-2)

 This course explores the special needs of the changing segments of society.
 It also examines emerging ethical, social, political, cultural, and legal issues related to provision of health care for diverse groups.
-Using an epidemiological approach, students complete a community assessment of a vulnerable population and develop a culturally relevant plan of care.

-Prerequisite(s): Admission to Graduate Nursing Program
+Using an epidemiological approach, students complete a community assessment of a vulnerable population and develop relevant Prerequisite(s): Admission to Graduate Nursing Program